api3dao/old-api3-docs/docs/airnode/v0.8/reference/deployment-files/config-json.md

 ### `authorizers`

-(required) - An object containing authorizer types that list authorizer contract addresses specifying the authorization patterns that the Airnode should use.
-An empty array would allow-all.
-See the [Authorization](../../concepts/authorization.md) doc for more information.
+(required) - An object containing authorizer scheme types that list authorizer contract addresses specifying the auth patterns that the [AirnodeRrpV0](../../concepts/#airnoderrpv0-sol) contract should use on-chain.
+An empty `<authorizerSchemeType>` array would allow-all.
+See the [Authorizers](../../concepts/authorizers.md) doc for more information.

 ### `authorizations`